RaspberryPiFoundation/python-build-hat/docs/buildhat/index.rst

 .. image:: images/lpf2.jpg
    :width: 100
-   :alt: The LEGO LPF2 connector
+   :alt: The LEGO PoweredUp connector

 In order to drive motors, your Raspberry Pi and Build HAT will need an external 7.5V power supply.
 For best results, use the `official Raspberry Pi Build HAT power supply`_.